-STATE DEVELOPMENT KEY POINTS FURTHER READING investments in high-impact sectors; evaluate whether internal and external investment managers are transitioning to a more sustainable business model with a goal of a low-carbon economy; and work with managers, data providers, index providers or consultants to identify, analyze, define and prioritize asset-class specific metrics and minimum standards to evaluate transition readiness and resiliency for companies in high-impact sectors.
-The bill is referred to as the "Minnesota Sustainable Investing Act."
-May 2023: H.F.
+STATE DEVELOPMENT KEY POINTS FURTHER READING excluding ESG considerations in its investment decisions.
+March 2023: H.B.
+242, pending The bill would require board diversification to ensure the adequate representation of female members on the board of publicly held domestic or foreign corporations with principal executive offices in the State of Michigan as per the SEC Form 10-K. H.B.
+242 December 2022: S.B.
+1192, failed The bill would have required managers of Michigan's state and local public pension systems to only consider "pecuniary factors," thus excluding ESG considerations in its investment decisions.
+Michigan Capitol Confidential Article S.B.
+1192 Minnesota May 2023: H.F.
 3322, pending The bill would prohibit subordination of financial interests of plan participants to non-pecuniary objectives, when investing state pension fund assets or exercising shareholder rights.
+The bill is referred to as the "State Retirement Plan Protection Act."
 H.F.
-3322 The bill is referred to as the "State Retirement Plan Protection Act."
-January 2023: S.F.
+3322 January 2023: S.F.
 940 / February 2023: H.F.
 1902, pending The bill would prohibit investment in, and require divestment by July 1, 2028 from, public companies boycotting mining, energy production, production agriculture or commercial lumber production.
 S.F.
 940 / H.F.
 1902 The bill would be applicable to the Combined Funds, which hold assets of the Minnesota State Retirement System, the Public Employees' Retirement Association and the Teachers' Retirement Association.
 The bill would also require vendors in state contracts of goods and services to certify that they do not and will not for the duration of the contract, boycott companies in above industries.
 The bill also seeks to prohibit banks or financial institutions from discriminating based on social credit scores or ESG factors.
 The bill does not define "social credit scores."
 January 2023: H.F.
 707/ S.F.
 1225, pending The bill would prohibit investments by the Minnesota State Board of Investment in assets that intentionally exclude Minnesota-based energy, natural resources, agriculture and livestock companies to further the assets' ESG ratings.
 H.F.
 707 / S.F.
-1225 The bill would also require direct holdings in
+1225